AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 ### Verb

 Use the **Verb** dropdown to select a request method.
-By default the API Console selects the `GET` method for new request. `GET` methods are typically for retrieving data from an API.
+By default the API Console selects the `GET` method for new request.
 You can use a variety of other methods to send data to your APIs, including:

 - `GET`: Retrieves data.
 - `POST`: Adds new data.